Stabilizing Native Low-Rank LLM Pretraining: Acknowledgement

 \section{Acknowledgement}

-EB and PJ acknowledge funding from FRQNT and NSERC.
+EB and PJ acknowledge funding from FRQNT (\href{https://doi.org/10.69777/2002414}{https://doi.org/10.69777/2002414}) and NSERC.
 EO acknowledges funding from PEPR IA (grant SHARP ANR-23-PEIA-0008).
-We acknowledge compute resources from IDRIS under the allocation 2025-AD011015884R1 and Digital Research Alliance of Canada.
+We acknowledge compute resources from IDRIS under the allocation 2025-AD011015884R1, CFI grant 43694 and Digital Research Alliance of Canada.